 Companies have an opportunity, with breakthroughs such as AI for active threat management and intelligent orchestration, to rewire incident response procedures for the age of intelligence.
 But, currently, organizations must invest substantial resources to manually integrate AI into their detection and response processes, creating a large barrier in the path toward intelligent automation.

-Today, we’re announcing a major technology shift that will accelerate this journey and make it more widely available to companies of all sizes with the next-generation IBM Resilient Incident Response Platform (IRP) with Intelligent Orchestration.
+Today, we’re announcing a major technology shift that will accelerate this journey and make it more widely available to companies of all sizes with the next-generation IBM Resilient Security Orchestration, Automation, and Response (SOAR) Platform with Intelligent Orchestration.
 The new platform dramatically accelerates and sharpens incident response by seamlessly combining incident case management, orchestration, automation, intelligence and deep two-way partner integrations into a single platform.

 Another key component connecting machine and human intelligence will manifest in the new IBM X-Force Threat Management services announced today, which will take advantage of a patented AI engine that automates how IBM Security Services manages active threats for clients.
 Through the use of a new technology platform customized specifically for this service, IBM security analysts will now be able to orchestrate the full threat management life cycle more efficiently than ever before.
 Using three different AI engines, the platform compares incidents against 600,000 historical use cases and can help automate certain steps in the threat management process, which would normally require human intervention.